haileykr/haileykr/README.md

       },
       💬 databases: ["MongoDB", "mySQL"],
    },
-   currentOccupation: ["student, looking for job opportunities"],
+   currentOccupation: "student, looking for job opportunities",
    motto: "You can only connect the dots looking backwards!",
    funFact: "Registered Professional Structural Engineer (PE in California) / Building Enthusiast" 👷 };